CamelotEstate/camelot-estate/content/pages/the-estate.md

         type: FeaturedItem
       - title: Pet Friendly
         text: >
-          Camelot Estate is pet friendly for up to 2 pets and offers the setting to take your pets for their daily walk.
+          Camelot Estate is pet friendly for up to two pets and offers the setting to take your pets for their daily walk.
         featuredImage:
           url: /images/focused.svg